"Before I could think, I pulled the trigger," Oscar Pistorius says

 The forensic geologist was brought into the case to analyze the lighting conditions in Pistorius’ home, specifically the main bedroom and connected bathroom.

-The trial has gripped South Africa and millions of sports fans around the world who saw Pistorius as a symbol of triumph over physical adversity.
+The trial has gripped South Africa and sports fans worldwide who considered Pistorius a symbol of triumph over physical adversity.

 His disabled lower legs were amputated when he was a baby, but he went on to achieve global fame as the “Blade Runner,” winning numerous Paralympic gold medals on the steel blades fitted to his prostheses.